oVirt/ovirt-site/source/feature/sr-iov.html.md

         -   on a new verb- updateSriovNumVfs.
             -   will it be possible to update the num of VFs on a PF that is used by the management network?
 *   Is applying MTU on VF supported by libvirt?
+*   Is linking/unlinking of VF (ataached via pci-passthrough to an VM) is possible?
 *   Setup networks gui- which option to choose 1 (editing sr-iov config of a nic on edit nic dialog) or 2 (tabed setup networks dialog)?
 *   migration with pci-passthrough (Nir- in the first stage- can it be block for pci passthrough and just support for macvtap?)
     -   instead of blocking migration in case the vm has pci-passthrough vnics, this marking can be tuned by the admin.